David-OConnor/pyflow/README.md

 ```

 ## Updating
+- If installed via `Scoop`, run `scoop update pyflow`.
-If installed via `Cargo`, run `cargo install pyflow --force`.
-If using an installer or
+- If installed via `Cargo`, run `cargo install pyflow --force`.
+- If using an installer or
 deb, run the new version's installer or deb.
 If manually calling a binary, replace it.

 ## Contributing